 If a lack of refrigerant has caused your air conditioner to freeze, talk to an HVAC contractor about correcting the levels.
 They will know exactly how much refrigerant you’ll need in your system to ensure optimal air conditioner operation.
 In addition, if your air conditioner is freezing due to a refrigerant leak, they will be able to fix it.
 There’s also the chance that your defrost timer is on the fritz, which they will be able to figure out too.
 Note: your air conditioner comes with all the refrigerant it will ever need.
 If refrigerant levels are getting low, this indicates that you have a leak in your system.

-If your air conditioner is freezing up and you don’t know why, call the air conditioner experts at Michael Bonsby Heating & Air Conditioning.
+If your air conditioner is freezing up and you don’t know why, call the air conditioner experts at Michael Bonsby HVAC & Plumbing.
 We can provide air conditioner repair in Maryland and Washington, DC to make sure your air conditioner stays healthy and efficient all summer long